lldap/lldap/example_configs/nextcloud.md

 ![groups configuration page](images/nextcloud_groups.png)

-The resulting LDAP filter could be simplified removing the first 'OR' condition (I think).
 ## Sharing restrictions

 Go to Settings > Administration > Sharing and check following boxes :

 *  "Allow username autocompletion to users within the same groups"
-*  "Restrict users to only share with users in their groups"

 ![sharing options](images/nextcloud_sharing_options.png)